-This crochet headband is a quick, low-commitment project in terms of both the amount of yarn used and the amount of time required to complete the accessory.
+Learn how to crochet a headband with this free beginner's crochet pattern.
+It is a quick, low-commitment project in terms of both the amount of yarn used and the amount of time required to complete the accessory.
 This crochet pattern is made using only basic stitches that are worked in a simple, repetitive stitch pattern.
+Whether you are seeking a beginner crochet headband pattern to make your first hair accessory or you simply want to quickly make a cute gift, this free pattern is one to choose.

 Skill Level: Beginner

-- Worsted Weight Yarn: It is highly recommended to use wool for this pattern, because wool gives the amount of stretch needed whereas other fibers may not.
+- Worsted Weight Yarn: It is highly recommended to use wool for this pattern, because wool gives the amount of stretch needed whereas other fibers, like cotton, may not.
 That said, any worsted weight yarn will do; play around with different options.
+(Note that if you are skilled at crochet then you can use other yarn weights and adjust your hook size and starting chain size accordingly.)

-- Crochet Hook: Start with a size J crochet hook; adapt as needed for better fit.
+- Crochet Hook: Start with a size J crochet hook; adapt as needed for better fit, going with a slightly smaller or larger hook as needed.
 See gauge information below.

 - Tapestry Needle: You'll crochet the design in one long piece and then stitch the top to the bottom to form a shallow tube.
 The tapestry needle is used both for stitching, and also for weaving in the loose ends of yarn afterward.